R0bsaunders/auto-team-profile-generator/README.md

 ## Installation
 To install this app, simply download the files to your system and put them where you need them.
 This can be on your local machine or a server.

-1. Open your terminal and navigate to the project foot folder
+1. Open your terminal and navigate to the project Root folder
 2. Type npm i to install all required packages
 3. Once install is complete, make sure the package.json file contains the following code:
     {